Today there is still a ‘usage gap’ of 3.4 billion people who have access to mobile broadband coverage, but are either unable or unwilling to use it.

 GSMA research has consistently shown that low levels of basic digital literacy are one of the main barriers to mobile internet adoption.
 To address this, in 2016 the GSMA Connected Society programme – with financial support from DFID – developed the Mobile Internet Skills Training Toolkit (MISTT), a set of resources to promote digital literacy, help people use the internet more safely on their mobile and ensure they have the skills required for a digital future.

-MISTT modules consist of an introductory module that covers the basics of the internet, including internet safety and costs, as well as modules on Wikipedia, Facebook, WhatsApp, YouTube and Google.
-More modules are currently being added and will cover: digital financial literacy; how to set-up and use Android; how to use KaiOS; how to use internet for people with hearing and visual impairment; and online safety and child protection.
+MISTT modules consist of an introductory module that covers the basics of the internet, including internet safety and costs, as well as modules on WhatsApp, YouTube, Google, Wikipedia, Facebook, Online Safety, Mobile Money, Android, Accessibility Features and KaiOS.
 A number of MISTT modules have already been translated into 6 languages: English, French, Swahili, Hindi, Bengali and Kinyarwanda.

 MISTT modules are also available in video format to enable users to learn remotely and avoid long journeys for those who live in very remote areas or when face-to-face trainings cannot be conducted.
 A number of these videos are also available in four West African languages: Yoruba, Dendi, Fon and Nago.